demo-hub/SpecterTakehome/README.md

 - Have a "show more" button on the description text to show the full description
 - Add unique color for each industry
+- Add a map to show the location of the company in the details menu